laurent-martin/ets-to-homeassistant/README.md

 knx: !include config_knx.yaml
 ```

-The special processing lambda is `default_custom.rb` if none is provided.
+Default special processing code is used if none is provided.
 It will generate basic Objects/Functions for group addresses not part of a function.

 The generated result is displayed on terminal (STDOUT), so to store in a file, redirect using `>`.